Badafest/LoanShark/README.md

 ## 📃 To-Do

-- [ ] Train the binary classifier model (data cleaning, preprocessing, training, evaluation)
+- [ ] Train the binary classifier model
 - [ ] Prepare a synthetic data generator for gameplay
-- [ ] Build the backend to load the model and return loan default predictions
+- [ ] Build the backend to load the model and make predictions
 - [ ] Create the browser-based game UI where users review loan applications and make decisions
 - [ ] Integrate the game UI with the prediction API and implement scoring logic

+# ⚙️ Requirements

+- .NET 10 SDK
+- Visual Studio Code with C# Dev Kit & .NET Extension Pack